Working together to nourish language communities

 By Deb Fox | Wycliffe Today Christmas Edition 2023 |

-Dr Michel Kenmogne has been the Executive Director of SIL International since 2016.
+Dr Michel Kenmogne has been the Executive Director of SIL Global since 2016.
 He is from Cameroon and is the first non-Western person to fill the role.
 Michel’s experience as someone from a minority language group has given him insights into how we can support and equip translation projects.
 On his way home from the SIL Connect –Pacific meetings in Papua New Guinea, Michel travelled via Kangaroo Ground in Melbourne to speak with Wycliffe Australia and SIL Australia.
 Michel shared with great emotion about the impact that having the Bible and other literature available in his own language has made in his own life:

 I myself am a speaker of a minority language.
 I know what it means to have one’s language acknowledged, put on the map and translated into Scripture.
 It enables people to feel as if they are sharing in equal dignity with other peoples around the world.